 Those defects will only get worse, which can lead to larger and more costly repairs down the road.

-And don’t forget about the agents.
+And don’t forget about the Realtors

-We all know the most successful agents are the ones who take a long-term approach to building their business.
+We all know the most successful agents are the ones who take a long-term approach to build their business.
 Understanding the value of a lifetime client relationship (repeat business, referrals, etc.), they think beyond the transaction.

-Agents on both sides, when negotiating, know full well that with a credit there’s no guarantee the repairs will be completed.
+Agents on both sides, when negotiating, know full well that with credit there’s no guarantee the repairs will be completed.

 It’s a little easier, perhaps, for the seller to stomach this given they are moving on (even if they may be overpaying).

-The 360° Win.
+The 360° Win

 If the seller is unwilling to complete the repairs, the surefire way to ensure they get done is to offer a repair credit to be held in escrow by the title agency (or lawyer, depending on the state).